 We Can Hold Pet Owners Liable for their Pets’ Actions

-Louisiana law states that to prove the dog owner could have prevented the injuries caused by the dog, the plaintiff must show the dog presented an “unreasonable risk of harm.”
+Louisiana law states that to prove the dog owner could have prevented the injuries the dog caused, the plaintiff must show the dog presented an unreasonable risk of harm.
+In most cases, this requires showing that the owner knew the dog had a history of vicious, threatening, or otherwise dangerous behavior.

-For example, if a dog attacked someone because it was unleashed and the victim fell over, leading to a concussion or bone fracture, the owner may be held liable for these injuries because the dog should have been restrained to avoid an attack.
+These laws not only cover puncture wounds, torn skin, and other soft tissue injuries, but they also cover other injuries an animal may cause.
+For example, if a dog attacked someone because it was unleashed and the victim fell, leading to a concussion or bone fracture, the owner may be held liable for these injuries because the dog should have been restrained to avoid an attack.

-Liability for the pet’s actions lies with the owner.
+In most cases, liability for the pet’s actions lies with the owner.
 When pets are out of control, owners are usually held accountable for the consequences.
+Our lawyers know how to develop these arguments and support victims’ claims.

 Call a Lafayette Dog Bite Attorney Today

-You can pursue a monetary compensation claim against a negligent dog owner if you were bitten by their dog and/or injured as a result.
-Call (337) 777-7777 to start working with a Lafayette dog bite lawyer from Laborde Earles Injury Lawyers.
+You can pursue a monetary compensation claim against a negligent dog owner if their animal bit or otherwise injured you.
+We will assess your case and legal options for free today.
+Call us or complete our online contact form to start working with a Lafayette dog bite lawyer from Laborde Earles Injury Lawyers.